Serving on a Jury

 Again, requests to be excused MUST BE IN WRITING.
 Please include a valid email address with your written request.
 Do not call the Court requesting to be excused.
 Requests to be excused will not be granted over the phone, you will be instructed to send something in writing.
 You may send the request by mail, email or fax.
 The address, email address and fax number are located on the 64B District Court Home Page.
 Address your request to one of the magistrates.
 Again, Please see the Home Page for contact information.

 Americans with Disabilities Act

 The 64B District Court is committed to providing prospective jurors with an equal and full opportunity to participate in jury service.
-If you have a disability and need an accommodation, please contact a Court clerk or Magistrate Olejnik: Phone number / Email as soon as possible after receiving your jury summons.
+If you have a disability and need an accommodation, please contact the Court via email at email@example.com or telephone at 989-831-7450 as soon as possible after receiving your jury summons.

 How are Jurors selected?

 - Step 1 – Once a year the Secretary of State will compile a list of citizens who may be eligible to serve on a jury from a list that identifies citizens who possess a driver’s license or State of Michigan identification card.

 - Step 2 – Identified citizens are mailed a Juror Qualification Questionnaire.
 After the questionnaire is completed, returned, and evaluated, a “qualified” citizen may be called to serve on a jury.